Rodolfo Castro Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 17th in the league.
+- The Padres pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Padres have the fifth-ranked team ERA among all MLB pitching staffs (3.74).
+- The Padres have a 3.80 team ERA that ranks fifth among all MLB pitching staffs.

-- Padres pitchers combine to rank 12th in baseball in home runs given up (83 total, 1.1 per game).
+- The Padres rank 13th in baseball in home runs given up (86 total, 1.1 per game).

-- The right-hander last pitched on Thursday against the San Francisco Giants, when he tossed six innings, allowing four earned runs while giving up seven hits.
+- The left-hander's most recent appearance came on Thursday against the San Francisco Giants, when he tossed six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.